Sunday, May 10, 2026

 On top of that, it's going to give my boys something to get involved in and learn skills from.
 I told them when they were older they could fly it.
 I would teach them how to fly in the Husky -- it's docile and simple.
 Of course, I will get a CFI to complete their training, but I didn't go into all such details.
 No need now.
 But they are excited and have something to look forward to.

 My daughter, my mini-me, has been a great help with my toddler and clearly loves children.
 Ya know, it's funny I call her my mini-me but she is not blonde and blue-eyed like me or my mother.
 She looks very much like her great-grandmother.
 She has chestnut hair and green eyes like she did, and my mother says she has similar mannerisms and facial expressions.
 Maybe there is such a thing as immortality.
+She is becoming a very beautiful young woman, like a butterfly emerging from its cocoon.

 I found this photo of my grandfather with the Fleet Model 2, so now I know why we have it.
 But I'd like to find out how it ended up in our hanger.
 I asked my mother but she said she didn't know.
 This photo must have been taken before World War II, when gramps was a young man.
 I found another photo of him with a biplane, I think a PT-19, but I'm not sure.
 He is second from the left.